potato2003/activerecord_reconnect_after_checkout/README.md

 # ActiverecordReconnectAfterCheckout

-this Gem is auto reconnect with DB on each checkout a connection from ActiveRecord's connection pool.
+This Gem is auto reconnect with DB on each checkout a connection from ActiveRecord's connection pool.

 ## Installation